stashed/docs/docs/concepts/crds/task.md

       secretName: ${REPOSITORY_SECRET_NAME}
 ```

 This `Task` uses two functions to backup a PostgreSQL database.
-The first step indicates `pg-backup` function that dumps PostgreSQL database and uploads the dumped file.
-The second step indicates `update-status` function which updates the status of the `BackupSession` and `Repository` crd for respective backup.
+The first step uses `postgres-backup-11.2` function that dumps PostgreSQL database and uploads the dumped file.
+The second step uses `update-status` function which updates the status of the `BackupSession` and `Repository` crd for respective backup.

 Here, we are going to describe the various sections of a `Task` crd.